 Have you ever found a container at the back of the fridge that you couldn’t quite identify what the contents were because it looked like a science project?
-Or that condiment that you couldn’t remember when it was opened?
+Or that condiment that you couldn’t remember when it was originally opened?

 Stop wasting food!